How to Bet on the NBA All-Star Game in D.C. and Maryland | Maryland Sports Betting Guide |

 - Make a qualifying deposit

-- Get your DC and Maryland sports betting bonus for the 2022 NBA All-Star Game
+- Get your Maryland sports betting bonus for the 2022 NBA All-Star Game

 - Place your free bet on the NBA All Star Game